The latest Kit Maker version is 2.4.0 (beta) – Link

 This opens up our Ableton User Library Help page which has more information, as well as troubleshooting steps if you run into issues.

-Maschine Library Options
+Maschine Mode Options

 These options affect how kits will be made when processing Maschine Libraries or Komplete Expansions (but will not affect kits made in Sample Pack mode)